Esan Marsters: 2020

 In February, Marsters was a member of the North Queensland 2020 NRL Nines winning squad.

 In round 1, he made his debut for North Queensland in their 21–28 loss to the Brisbane Broncos.
 In Round 6, he scored his first try for North Queensland in a 20–36 loss to the Wests Tigers.
 Following their round 10 loss to the Penrith Panthers, Marsters was dropped by interim head coach Josh Hannay.
 It was said, "Brought to Townsville to sharpen the Cowboys lacking backline and provide more attacking threats on the edges, Marsters struggled to live up to the hype.
 Defensive lapses plagued his start at the club, with his combination on the right side with Kyle Feldt the worst in the competition for conceding tries."
 He made just two more appearances for the North Queensland in 2020, scoring a try in their round 18 loss to the Melbourne Storm.
 Interim coach Josh Hannay explaining his absence by saying, "He is an extremely gifted player, Esan, but he can clock off at times out on the field.
 We have had some honest discussions around his work rate and consistency in that area."

 2021

 On 4 May, after just three games for the North Queensland club in the 2021 NRL season, Marsters was released from his contract and signed with the Gold Coast until the end of the 2022 season.

 2022

 On 17 September, Marsters signed a contract to join English side Huddersfield starting in 2023.

+2023

+Marsters played 20 matches with Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs, Marsters scored his first Huddersfield try in a round 10 defeat to Hull FC.

+2024

+On 25 May 2024 it was reported that he had signed for Salford in the Super League on a three-year deal.

+Marsters played 22 games for Huddersfield in the 2024 Super League season as the club finished 9th on the table, despite this Marsters scored 8 tries and was impressive enough to earn a call up for the Cook Islands in the 2024 Rugby League Pacific championships.

+2025

+Marsters played 23 matches for Salford in the 2025 Super League season scoring five tries.
+Salford endured a horror year on and off the field as the club finished bottom of the Super League due to severe financial issues and limited player numbers.